-Cultivated since ancien times, woven to create the first fabric in the history of our planet, this long and silky fibre hasn’t aged a bit and remains relevant to this day.
+Cultivated since ancient times, woven to create the first fabric in the history of our planet, this long and silky fibre hasn’t aged a bit and remains relevant to this day.
 Linen fibre comes from the stem of the flax plant.
 Since fertilisation and watering of the crop are not needed, flax remains one of the most ecological harvests available.
 From beginning to end, planting to harvesting, only 100 days are required!

 That delicate blue flower

 Flax is sown in early spring, thriving in temperate and humid regions.
 Farmers rotate their crops in order to maximize yield and quality, by planting flax only once every 7 years per field.
 The tall flax plant produces several tiny blue flowers, with each one of these delicate beauties lasting only one day!
 The entire ephemeral spectacle of blue lasts a bit over a week.